Naturopaths and Naturopathic medicine

 Hippocrates, first formulated the concept of “the healing power of nature” which basically means that your body has an awesome innate ability to heal itself if it has the right support.

 Naturopathic medicine got its second wind with the National College of Naturopathic Medicine, opening in 1956.
 In 1978 the Ontario College of Naturopathic Medicine and John Bastyr College of Naturopathic Medicine.
-The Ontario College became the Canadian College of Naturopathic Medicine in 1992 - that's where all three TruMed Naturopaths have their training.
+The Ontario College became the Canadian College of Naturopathic Medicine in 1992 - that's where three of TruMed's Naturopaths have their training.

 So what sort of training do Naturopaths have?